Emergence of non-Abelian SU(2) invariance in Abelian frustrated fermionic ladders: Numerical treatment

-In Fig.~\ref{fig:Ashkin-Teller-Phase-Diagram}(b), we show the phase-diagram of the system in the $(m, V/t_0)$-plane through the lens of correlation length for iMPS bond dimension $\chi=256$, while in Fig.~\ref{fig:idmrg_phase_ent} we plot the entanglement entropy for the same.
+In Fig.~\ref{fig:Ashkin-Teller-Phase-Diagram}(b), we show the phase-diagram of the system in the $(m/t_0, V/t_0)$-plane through the lens of correlation length for iMPS bond dimension $\chi=256$.
 Clearly, we see a bifurcation of critical line at $m=0$ into two critical lines at around $V/t_0 \simeq 2.45$ similar to what has been seen in the Ashkin-Teller (AT) model, see Sec.~\ref{sec:subsubsec3} and Sec.~\ref{sec:Ashkin-Teller}.
 Although the bosonization approach is controlled only for weak coupling regime $V/t_0 \ll 1$, it predicted, from the phenomenological treatment of the double-frequency sine-Gordon (DSG) model, the existence of the bifurcation point (Sec.~\ref{sec:Ashkin-Teller}), that appeared at relatively strong coupling regime $V/t_0 \simeq 2.45$.
 Below, we show that this bifurcation is indeed of the $\text{SU(2)}_1$ WZNW type, where a Gaussian critical line with central charge $c=1$ (at $m=0$ and $V/t_0 \lesssim 2.45$) bifurcates into two Ising transitions with $c=1/2$ (for $m \neq 0$ and $V/t_0 \gtrsim 2.45$).
 Moreover, Fig.~\ref{fig:Ashkin-Teller-Phase-Diagram}(b) also suggest that apart from the critical lines, all the three phases are gapped as they possess finite correlation lengths.